rikumi/silent-audio/README.md

 ## Bugs & Known Issues

-- Since this is a user-scoped service, it's recommended to log in only once and use the device for a long time.
+- Since this is a user-scoped service (for `aplay` is unhappy with the root user), it's recommended to log in only once and use the device for a long time.
 Logging out frequently, or keeping yourself logged out for some time, is currently not taken into consideration.
 - You tell me